aiven/devportal/docs/platform/howto/saml/saml-authentication.rst

 Step 1.
 Set up the SAML authentication method in the Aiven Console
 -------------------------------------------------------------------

-SAML Authentication methods are configured at the organization level.
-To configure a new one:
+SAML Authentication methods are configured at the organization level:

 #.
 In the organization, click **Admin**.